 Working time and remuneration comply with the international rules on working time established by the International Labour Organization, the legislation in force and the applicable instruments of collective labour regulation, with the one that most protects Employees being followed.

-The remuneration of the Organisation's Employees is fair and in accordance with the instruments of collective labour regulation and applicable legislation and with balanced and healthy people management policies and practices.
+The remuneration of the Organisation's Employees is fair and in accordance with the instruments of collective labour regulation and applicable legislation.